smok-serwis/cassandra/README.md

 * **BROADCAST_ADDRESS**, **LISTEN_ADDRESS**, **RPC_ADDRESS**, **RPC_BROADCAST_ADDRESS** (unless `ADDRESS_FOR_ALL` was given, in that case it will take precedence)
 * **CLUSTER_NAME** (will be automatically escaped with quotes), default is _Test Cluster_
 * **SEED_NODES** - list of comma separated IP addresses to bootstrap the cluster from
-* **STREAMING_SOCKET_TIMEOUT_IN_MS** - prereably set it to a large large timeout to prevent disconnections during streaming large fixes.
-Minimally 24 hours.
-Default is one hour

 In general, if it's found in [cassandra.yaml](/etc/cassandra/cassandra.yaml) with a dollar sign preceding it, it is safe to assume that environment variable with a given name will be substituted for it.